I found a MTS4N seashell on Okinawa. What should I do?

 Featured

-So far, I have placed over six hundred marked turbo seashells in the coastal forest for hermit crabs in need.
+So far, I have placed over seven hundred marked turbo seashells in the coastal forest for hermit crabs in need.
 The shells are marked and numbered with the hashtag #mts4n ( Make The Switch For Nature ).
-Hopefully, labeling the surface of the seashells will prevent poachers, beachcombers, and fishers from taking them.
+Hopefully, labeling the surface of the seashells will prevent poachers, beachcombers, and anglers from taking them.

 Hermit crabs are a national living monument species of Japan.
-It is against the law to collect them.
+Collecting them is against the law.
 Take photos only!

 • Take a photograph of the Hermit crab in its natural habitat